Jean-Paul Rodrigue (2017), New York:

-- The above processes (4 to 7) are repeated until a convergence
+- Steps 4 to 7 are repeated until a convergence

 is reached, that is an optimization of the equation system of the

-model following a set of constrains such as density.
+model following a set of constrains such as density limitations.

 The Lowry model has obviously several limitations.
 It is notably